DeniCastro/CompSciAEA/Programming - extra 3.md

 ## Extra 03 Continued

-### Exercise 1: Receive the input of a multiplication of two numbers, check if its result higher than 100, then display if it is or not.
+### Exercise 1: Perform the multiplication of two inputted numbers, check if its result higher than 100, then display the result of the multiplication and if the value is superior or not.

 ### Exercise 2: Receive the input of three numbers and calculate their average.